brandur/org/fragments/aws-static-hosting.md

 S3 allows you to specify an "index document" which will be served when a directory is accessed.

 So everything's fine right?
-Well, no. The problem beings with [S3 not supporting HTTPS access on its static website endpoints][s3-endpoints]; a decision that makes things awkward for would-be customers, but presumably one that was made with difficulty for reasons probably related to limitations in internal architecture.
+Well, no. The problems begin with [S3 not supporting HTTPS access on its static website endpoints][s3-endpoints]; a decision that makes things awkward for would-be customers, but presumably one that was made with difficulty for reasons related to limitations in internal architecture.

 Luckily, Amazon gives you a way to serve files in S3 over HTTPS through the use of CloudFront, their global CDN service that can be easily linked to a bucket.